Volunteer at Parks

 - Other Designated Park Site Volunteer Locations

 Note: All park site volunteers typically commit a minimum of 20 hours of service and are subject to background screenings.
-This is the perfect opportunity for high school students (ages 14-18), college service learning students, court mandated volunteers and other individuals looking to fulfil community service requirements.
+This is the perfect opportunity for high school students, college service learning students, court mandated volunteers and other individuals looking to fulfill community service requirements.

 Adopt-A-Park Group Volunteers

 Want to get a group of friends, family, or work colleagues together for a fun volunteer project?
 Miami-Dade Parks is the perfect PLACE for your group!

 This service option matches groups interested in donating resources, volunteer labor, in-kind materials and monetary contributions, with park enhancement projects, cleanups and beautification needs.
 We also offer groups the opportunity to “adopt” specific park sites and natural areas.
 Ready to get your group together and make a difference?
 Complete the Group Volunteering Inquiry form.

 Park Service Days